Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Introduction

 The rest of the paper is organized as follows.
-Section 2 introduces the proposed robust transfer learning approach.
-In Section 3, we investigate the theoretical properties of the estimators.
-We present the simulation studies in Section 4.
-In Section 5, we use the method to predict the risk of hospital readmissions by applying it to a dataset of a group of patients who were admitted to the University of Florida Health hospital due to a primary diagnosis of congestive heart failure.
+Section 2 introduces the proposed method.
+In Section 3, we investigate the theoretical properties of the proposed method.
+In Section 4, we conduct simulations to compare our method with other methods, especially MTL and methods in \cite{li2020transfer}.
+In Section 5, we apply the proposed method to the motivating study for THA patients.
 We present a discussion and concluding remarks in Section 6.